txt/se25fall/docs/arch.md

    microservices.
 4. Why does space-based architecture struggle with state divergence?
 5. When should managers distrust agents?
 Give an example.
 6. Why is Pipe-Filter still relevant in 2025?
-7. What trade-offs exist between Jamstack and serverless?
-8. Can you recall a system you used that embodied one of these patterns?
+7. Can you recall a system you used that embodied one of these patterns?
 How did it succeed or fail?

 ---